Understanding Buddhism is not always easy. When traveling to Asia, it is good to understand some differences between the two major Buddhist sects.

 On the other Zen Buddhism does not have the same recognition as Tibetan Buddhism does in the western world.
 Most people in the west have heard of Zen, but they may not necessarily equate to Zen Buddhism.

-4 – Worldwide There Are More Zen Buddhist than Tibetan Buddhist
+4 – Worldwide, There Are More Zen Buddhists than Tibetan Buddhist

 Worldwide there are more Zen Buddhists than Tibetan Buddhists.
 This is because Zen Buddhism is prominent in many parts of the world, including Korea, Japan, Vietnam, and China.
 Zen Buddhism accounts for 20% of all Buddhist temples in Japan.